Wednesday, November 19, 2025

 Two types of biological sexes and Olympic Games

 The most common definition of biological sex is based on physical structure or morphology, but some definitions also include chromosomes.
-The two biological sexes are called phenotypic gender and genotypic gender, respectively.
-There are a very small number of people whose two genders are different from each other, which can cause some confusion.
-It is necessary to point out in what situations each of the two genders should be used.
+The two types of biological sexes are called phenotypic gender and genotypic gender, respectively.
+There are a very small number of people whose two types of gender are different from each other, which can cause some confusion.
+It is necessary to point out in what situations each of the two gender types should be used.
 Phenotypic gender is almost always the same as the gender assigned at birth because it is easy to determine.
-If a person's genotypic gender is different, he or she will grow up and participate in various activities without knowing it throughout his or her life (unless genetic testing is done).
-It is the genotypic, not phenotypic, gender that determines secretion of hormones, including testosterone and estrogen, determines some physical attributes, determines muscle mass, explosive power, etc.
+If a person's genotypic gender differs from it, he or she will grow up and participate in various activities without knowing it throughout his or her life (unless genetic testing is done).
+It is the genotypic, not phenotypic, gender that determines secretion of hormones, including testosterone and estrogen, determines some physical attributes, muscle mass, explosive power, etc.

 The cost of sex chromosome testing is currently as low as $50, and the average price per person may even be lower if we exempt the athletes who were tested before and exclude certain events that do not need this test.
 In four years, the Olympic Committee rakes in $7.6 billion.
 With this income, XY/XX chromosome testing on participating athletes should be routine.
-The ancients did not know about genes, much less the fact that it's genotypic gender that determines the male hormones which boosts performance in competitive sports (because in most cases, it is the same as phenotypic gender).
+The ancients did not know about genes, much less the fact that it is genotypic gender that determines the male hormones which boosts performance in competitive sports (they didn't know because in most cases, this gender is the same as phenotypic gender).
 But in the second decade of the 21st century, it is high time we corrected this mistake.
 After all, unfairness in women's competitive sports caused by the XY chromosomes of the few is no less than or perhaps even greater than doping.
+In sports of body contact such as boxing, there is an added layer of concern, that is safety of the athletes.

 Tuesday, December 26, 2023